Account - Concepts

 An active session begins when a computer or device signs into your account.
 To connect you to your account, Scaleway uses JSON Web Tokens (JWT).
 JWT allows secure transmission of information between parties through tokens.
 These parties can be users, servers, or any other combination of services.
 In the case of Scaleway, when a user connects to their account (e.g. via an email address and password), we generate a token, associate it with the session and send it to the user.
 The token is composed of a header, a payload, and a signature.
 You can see the list of your active sessions in the Scaleway console, to get an overview of all devices that are signed in and recently active on your account.

-The Scaleway Console allows you to view and manage your Scaleway products, billing information, support tickets and more.
-You can access the console at the following address: console.scaleway.com.
+The Scaleway console allows you to view and manage your Scaleway products, billing information, support tickets and more.
+Access the Scaleway console.

 Know Your Customer is the process of verifying a client’s identity.
 An ID document such as a passport, driver’s license or identity card is required to complete KYC verification.